SeemoSun/CV.github.io/index.md

  Direct instructor: Prof.Kihwan Kim [kimkihwan@mail.tsinghua.edu.cn]

- - The aim of our research is about simulate some quantum phase,like spin liquid, by 2D ion crystal
+ - The aim of our research is about simulate some quantum phase,like spin liquid, by 2D ion crystal to study quantum many body system.

  - My task is to construct individual addressing system for any single ion or any group of ions in the ion crystal by laser.